 Hello, world.
 Welcome to my site.

-In addition to the intercalations series and other written work, my scholarly research libraries and books as curatorial constellations is published in books such as Art Writing in Crisis (B. Haylock & M. Patty, eds., Sternberg Press, 2021), Fantasies of the Library (A.-S. Springer & E. Turpin, eds., The MIT Press, 2016), and Publishing as Artistic Practice (A. Gilbert, ed., Sternberg Press, 2016), among others.
-An essay based on the first chapter of my Ph.D. thesis is included in Prudence Gibson, Sigi Jöttkandt et al., eds., Dark Botany: Herbarium Tales (Open Humanities Press, forthcoming 2024).
-In 2023 and 2020, I received, for my work with K. Verlag, one of the prestigious Deutscher Verlagspreis [National Publishing Prize], which is awarded annually to honor outstanding publishers by the Federal Ministry of Culture.
+Beyond my exhibitions and editorial work, my research on libraries and books as curatorial constellations has been published in Art Writing in Crisis (B. Haylock & M. Patty, eds., Sternberg Press, 2021); Fantasies of the Library (A.-S. Springer & E. Turpin, eds., The MIT Press, 2016); and Publishing as Artistic Practice (A. Gilbert, ed., Sternberg Press, 2016).
+An essay based on my PhD’s first chapter was published in Dark Botany: Herbarium Tales (P. Gibson, S. Jöttkandt et al., eds., Open Humanities Press, 2024).
+My publishing work with K. Verlag has been honored twice with the Deutscher Verlagspreis [National Publishing Prize] (2020, 2023), awarded by Germany’s Federal Ministry of Culture.

-For open-access publications, as well as selected public talks and selected exhibitions, see the summaries on this site; for a complete Curriculum Vitae, a portfolio of previous artistic and curatorial work, or for individual publications, please contact me via email.
+For open-access publications, selected public talks, and exhibition summaries, see the resources on this site.
+For a complete CV, portfolio, individual publications, or an interest in collaboration, editorial projects, or consulting, please contact me via email.

 Contact: